 Only a few ingredients and very little work, but the resulting dish is worth being served at a dinner party.
 Or any other time during the short asparagus season, I found this dish to be so good that I keep making it over and over again.

 Roasted Asparagus Recipe with Tomatoes and Feta

-It makes an ideal dinner, when you want to cut down on carbs, but don’t feel like being long in the kitchen.
-Of course, you will still have to make some sandwiches for the kids – I dare you to name me a kid who would eat asparagus, I’ve never heard of one until now – but otherwise just mix all the ingredients together on a baking tray and put them in the oven for about 15 minutes.
+This oven roasted asparagus with cherry tomatoes makes an ideal dinner when you want to have something really exquisite, but don’t feel like being long in the kitchen.
+Of course, you will still have to make some sandwiches for the kids – I dare you to name me a kid who would eat asparagus, I’ve never heard of one until now – but otherwise just mix all the ingredients together on a baking tray and put the tray in the oven for about 15 minutes.

 Asparagus is a natural diuretic and thus recommended for people who tend to retain water in their body’s tissues – I used to eat a lot of it while I was pregnant, especially during the first pregnancy, my feet were the size of baby elephants.
 Actually that was actually the first time that I ate asparagus (I only knew it by name during my childhood), I was desperate about my swollen and aching feet and searched for advice online.
 I read about the benefits of asparagus, so during that pregnancy spring I ate tones of asparagus and rice, which also seems to help against water accumulation.

 Also asparagus is full of anti-oxidants and this, according to new research, might help slow the aging process.
-And it seems that asparagus might also help fighting some forms of cancer as well.
+And it seems that asparagus might also help fight some forms of cancer as well.

-So keep eating asparagus people, the season is short, the taste amazing and the benefits huge.
+So keep eating asparagus, the season is short, the taste amazing and the benefits huge.